-Pot pies and I have had a rocky relationship over the years.
+Chicken pot pie and I have had a rocky relationship over the years.
 We had about a 10-year break-up because of a food poisoning incident, and it’s just been in the last couple of years that I’ve been willing to kiss and make up.
 We’re cool now.

 Probably my all-time favorite chicken pot pie recipe is Ina Garten’s.
 It’s absolutely incredible.
 A lot of other people think so, too, because she’s managed to maintain 5 out of 5 stars with 447 comments on her recipe on the Food Network website.
-See?Wow, eh?
-Of course things that taste this good are usually very time consuming and contain lots of cream and butter.
-That recipe is no exception.
+See?

 So may I offer a quicker, less buttery alternative?
 I hate to even compare something I made with the legendary Ina, but . . . mine’s pretty good, too.